Chewwi7/Intro-to-Software-Engineering-Project/TechnicalDesign/TechnicalDesign.md

 - ### HTML:
-  - **Widely used build structure**: HTML is a widely used Markup language for web development with a lot of troubleshooting information and experts readily available
+  - **Widely used build structure**: HTML is a widely used Markup language for web development with a lot of troubleshooting information and experts readily available.
-  - **Supported on all browsers**: HTML can be supported by almost every single browser in the world, if not all
+  - **Supported on all browsers**: HTML can be supported by almost every single browser in the world, if not all.
-  - **Simple Syntax**: HTML has syntax that is easily comprehensible by many programmers and easy to learn and use
+  - **Simple Syntax**: HTML has syntax that is easily comprehensible by many programmers and easy to learn and use.
-  - **Integrates with other languages**: HTML can also be integrated with other languages such as CSS, Javascript and C# as is being used in this project
+  - **Integrates with other languages**: HTML can also be integrated with other languages such as CSS, Javascript and C# as is being used in this project.

   #### Source:
   - [GeeksforGeeks](https://www.geeksforgeeks.org/advantages-and-disadvanatges-of-html/)